 Lucy Osler is a Lecturer in Philosophy at Cardiff University in the School of English, Communications and Philosophy.
-She specialises in phenomenological and 4E approaches to online sociality, embodiment, intersubjectivity, affectivity, and psychopathology.
+She specialises in phenomenological and 4E approaches to technology, human-AI relations, affectivity, and psychopathology.

 * * *

-Before starting at Cardiff University in September 2021, Lucy was a Postdoctoral Research Fellow at the Center for Subjectivity Research at the University of Copenhagen on the FWF-funded project ‘Antagonistic Political Emotions’.
-This project investigated what it means to experience political emotions, provides detailed analyses of specifically antagonistic political emotions, clarifies their role in political identification and group formation, considers their normative functions and appropriateness conditions, and examine how they arise in face-to-face encounters, social movements, as well as online contexts.
+Before starting at Cardiff University in September 2022, Lucy was a Postdoctoral Research Fellow at the Center for Subjectivity Research at the University of Copenhagen on the FWF-funded project ‘Antagonistic Political Emotions’.

 Lucy was awarded her PhD in Philosophy by University of Exeter in January 2021.
 Her thesis is entitled ‘Interpersonal atmospheres: an empathetic account’ and involves a phenomenological analysis of how we experience individuals and groups as having atmopsheres through our feeling bodies.
 She did her MA in Phenomenology and Philosophy of Mind at the University of Copenhagen, writing her MA thesis on ‘Depression and the Erosion of We-Experiences’.